docker/docker-credential-helpers/README.md

 ## Development

+A credential helper can be any program that can read values from the standard input.
+We use the first argument in the command line to differentiate the kind of command to execute.
+There are three valid values:

+- `store`: Adds credentials to the keychain.
+The payload in the standard input is a JSON document with `ServerURL`, `Username` and `Password`.
+- `get`: Retrieves credentials from the keychain.
+The payload in the standard input is the raw value for the `ServerURL`.
+- `erase`: Removes credentials from the keychain.
+The payload in the standard input is the raw value for the `ServerURL`.

+This repository also includes libraries to implement new credentials programs in Go.
 Adding a new helper program is pretty easy.
 You can see how the OS X keychain helper works in the [osxkeychain](osxkeychain) directory.

 1. Implement the interface `credentials.Helper` in `YOUR_PACKAGE/YOUR_PACKAGE_$GOOS.go`
 2. Create a main program in `YOUR_PACKAGE/cmd/main_$GOOS.go`.